A group of four fruit fly mutants (X, Y, Z, and W) was studied fo... | Channels for Pearson+

 5. Genetics of Bacteria and Viruses Bacteriophage Genetics

 A group of four fruit fly mutants (X, Y, Z, and W) was studied for their wing development.
-Mutant Y fails to complement mutant Z while wild-type recombinants form between mutant W and mutant X. Which of the following groups of mutants have mutations in the same gene?
+The mutants are known to result from point mutations.
+The following table shows the results of the complementation tests between the mutants:

+In the experiment, researchers observed wild-type growth resulting from recombination in coinfections identified as failures to complement (-) in the table.
+How do the researchers distinguish between wild-type growth resulting from complementation and wild-type growth due to recombination?

 A group of four fruit fly mutants (X, Y, Z, and W) was studied for their wing development.
-Mutant Y fails to complement mutant Z while wild-type recombinants form between mutant W and mutant X. Which of the following groups of mutants have mutations in the same gene?
+The mutants are known to result from point mutations.
+The following table shows the results of the complementation tests between the mutants:

+In the experiment, researchers observed wild-type growth resulting from recombination in coinfections identified as failures to complement (-) in the table.
+How do the researchers distinguish between wild-type growth resulting from complementation and wild-type growth due to recombination?

 ANSWERS OPTIONS